sushiswap/sushiswap-interface/README.md

 You need to connect a Metmask wallet to a wallaby account first to use the app without erroring out.

-You need to have Flask installed.
-Error handling for it being missing isn't implemented

 Issue / Change Tags:
 Use and collate these to mark groups of issues / changes throughout the project.
 Use them like so: